Important Update May 2020

 Nevertheless, this is no deal-breaker.
 You can subscribe to have to get notifications whenever new jobs are posted, which is a great feature.

 When I tested the submission section on Writers Work, I received many opportunities where I could submit my articles for a payment.
 I got the instructions of what the publications were looking for, how much it pays, and how to submit my work.
 I submitted one of my articles and got paid 80 dollars.
-This is a very useful feature for freelance writers to eventually build up a regular income.
+This is a handy feature for freelance writers to build up a regular income eventually.

 Project Management System

-I have tried a few different management systems and I have to say, that I still prefer my old system that I am used to.
-Writers Work project management system feature is great for people who have never used such system before but it does distract from the actual writing work.
-The interface is simple but only useful if the writer uses the system on a regular basis.
-I guess it depends on the writers personality whether the system can be useful or stressful.
+I have tried a few different management systems, and I have to say that I still prefer my old system that I am used to.
+Writers.work project-management system feature is excellent for people who have never used such a system before, but it does distract from the actual writing work.
+The interface is simple but only useful if the writer uses the system regularly.
+I guess it depends on the writer’s personality, whether the system can be helpful to or stressful.

-The text editor updates the writer´s work in real time.
-A bit like Google Docs.
-It comes with a readability grade level and score that automatically updates as you write.
+The text editor updates the writer’s work in real-time.
+It is a bit like Google Docs and comes with a readability grade level and score that automatically updates as you write.
 Small features such as a character and sentence counter and a word checker hyperlinks and formatting are quite handy.

-Different to other text editors, you get a light bulb feature which illuminates whenever you highlight a word that links to synonyms or dictionary definitions.
-A background noise can be activated with sounds that mimic Hogwarts library and outdoor serenity.
+Different from other text editors, you get a light bulb feature that illuminates whenever you highlight a word that links to synonyms or dictionary definitions.
+The user can activate a background sounds that mimic Hogwarts library and outdoor serenity.

-Especially for entry level freelancers, creating a portfolio of their work can be important.
-The portfolio feature on Writers Work is very basic but I love it because of that.
+Especially for entry-level freelancers, creating a portfolio of their work can be significant.
+The portfolio feature on Writers Work is fundamental, but I love it because of that.
 You can add a profile image, a cover image, your title and description plus the freedom to include as many portfolio clips as you deem necessary.
 This feature saves writers a lot of time and teaches starters how to build a good portfolio.

-I am not sure if I really use this platform lifelong but I do like the job listing feature which provides a wide range of jobs.
+I am not sure if I use this platform lifelong, but I do like the job listing feature, which provides a wide range of jobs.
 Finding jobs this way helps me immensely and saves me a lot of time, which I can spend with doing my actual job, writing.
-I also like the text editor, which automatically updates and refines my work in life time.
+I also like the text editor, which automatically updates and refines my work in a lifetime.